Cornell-Wildlife-Health-Lab/disease-cluster-analysis-data-export-v2/README.md

-This is the repository for the Disease Cluster Analysis Data Export in the CWD Data Warehouse.
+This SOP4CWD repository contains the scripts used to run the Disease Cluster Analysis Data Export in the CWD Data Warehouse.
+The Disease Cluster Analysis Data Export allows users to format data for immediate upload into the SaTScan™ sofware, located at https://www.satscan.org/.
+Scripts are annotated and shared with an MIT license.
+For information about the SOP4CWD project, visit https://sop4cwd.org/.